Rate Limiting

 Rate limiting behavior is controlled by the RATE_LIMIT_MODE environment variable:

-| Mode | Django | FastAPI | Description |
+| Mode | Django | FastAPI (ProjectRateLimiter) |

 on |

-Yes | Yes | Rate limiting is enabled and enforced (default) |
+Yes | Yes | Yes | Rate limiting is enabled and enforced (default) |

 off |

-Yes | Yes | Rate limiting is completely disabled |
+Yes | Yes | Yes | Rate limiting is completely disabled |

 monitor |

-Yes | No | Requests are counted but not blocked; tags Datadog spans |
+Yes | Yes | Disabled | Requests are counted but not blocked; tags Datadog spans |

 Set the mode via environment variable:

-export RATE_LIMIT_MODE=on # or "off" or "monitor" (Django only)
+export RATE_LIMIT_MODE=on # or "off" or "monitor"

-Monitor mode is Django-only
+Monitor mode support

 Redis Dependency